Amarjit/digital_ocean_cis_lamp/README.md

 # Digital Ocean CIS LAMP Setup

-This repository provides a quick setup for a LAMP stack with optimized settings for low-footprint websites.
+This repository provides a quick setup for a LAMP stack with optimized settings for low-footprint websites and hardening.
 The configuration is designed to be simple and easy to set up on a DigitalOcean droplet or similar server environments.

+You can moidfy the typical PHP ini  and Apache variables in the .env file before running the setup.
+Further variables be found in the Apache and PHP setup scripts within the 'setup' folder.

+If you have already setup the site, simply modify the 99-* INI for PHP and zzz-* CONF files for Apache.

+The barebones are put in place for you to start copying your files over to /var/www/<DOMAIN>/public/

 SSL can be setup.
 There is no cost for this service.